UCKarl/UCKarl.github.io/_posts/shortstory/2017-01-14-TheSandman.md

 ...the depths of your mind just before you drift away, as your consciousness slips from your grasp.
 I wait...calmly and ready to embrace.

 You never remember me, but every night I reach out and ask where you'd like to venture.
-And some lurid nights, when dreams turn perilous, I whisk you back to lucidness, oftentimes too hard by whiplashing you to sit up, out of breath.
+And sometimes, when dreams turn perilous, I whisk you back to lucidness, oftentimes too hard, and you are whiplashed as you find yourself sitting up, out of breath.

 My name?
 I have many.
 My favorite arises because I materialize when I appear and diseintegrate when I leave, almost as though each molecule of my body shoots off in various directions...a man of sand for those who can remember seeing me.